If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

-On November 16th, I wrote a blog entry about retying straw bales, the new way!
+Ready to retie straw bales, the new way?!
 The new way is to use the Miller’s knot instead of the trucker’s hitch which has been used for years.
-In the first half of this two part entry, I showed you the basics of how the knot works and why I use it on all my straw bale homes.
+In the first half of this two-part entry, I showed you the basics of how the knot works and why I use it on all my straw bale homes.
 In this entry, I have included a video that shows you, in depth, how to tie the knot….well, you know what I mean.

-Watch closely as the video below walks you through the steps of tying the Miller’s knot.
+Watch closely as this video walks you through the steps of how to retie straw bales using the miller’s knot.
 If you have questions about how this knot works or why it is such a powerful tool for you as a straw bale builder, please comment below and I will try to quickly answer your question.

 I am sorry I did not post this or respond earlier.
 It got tied up in my blog filters.
 The knot is really strong and holds tension really well.
 If you use strong twine like “super blue” you can pull the bales really tight with this knot which makes the bales more dense and easier to work with.